bdambrosio/AllTheWorldAPlay/README.md

 More info in wiki.

 ## Installation:
-The following install has been tested on Ubuntu 22.04 (Llambda instance with A10)
+The following install has been tested on Ubuntu 22.04 (Llambda instance with A10) or try containers!
 ```code
 # first install python 3.12
 sudo apt update && sudo apt install -y software-properties-common